 iPod Touch 2013 with iOS 9.3.5

-The Samsung Galaxy Tab S8 is a series of Android-based tablets developed and marketed by Samsung Electronics, as part of its flagship Galaxy Tab S series.
-Unveiled at Samsung's Galaxy Unpacked event on 9 February 2022, alongside the Galaxy S22 series, they serve as the successor to the Galaxy Tab S7 series.
+Apple TVThe Samsung Galaxy Tab S8 series is a line of Android-based tablet computers developed and marketed by Samsung Electronics, as part of its flagship Galaxy Tab S series.
+Unveiled at Samsung's Galaxy Unpacked event on 9 February 2022, alongside the Galaxy S22 series, they serve as the successor to the Galaxy Tab S7 series, and were succeeded by the Galaxy Tab S9 series, which was announced on July 26, 2023.

 Samsung Galaxy A03 - Samsung A03s - SM-A037U with Android 13